Elevise

 Picture

 The second electron shell takes a maximum of 8 electrons.
-Currently, both of the fluorine atoms have 7 electrons in their outer shell, which means that they are 1 off having a full outer shell; they want to gain 1 electron.
-The number of electrons that they want to gain is the number of electrons that they share; this means that each of the fluorine atoms share 1 electron.
-They share these electrons in the overlapping part of the two outer shells for the atoms; in the overlapping part, there will be 1 dot and 1 cross.
+Currently, both of the fluorine atoms have 7 electrons in their outer shells, which means that they are 1 off having a full outer shell; they want to gain 1 electron.
+The number of electrons that they want to gain is the number of electrons that they share; this means that each of the fluorine atoms shares 1 electron.
+They share these electrons in the overlapping part of the two outer shells; in the overlapping part, there will be 1 dot and 1 cross.
 Both of the fluorine atoms had 7 electrons in their outer shells, and both of them have put 1 electron into the sharing part.
 This means that they both have 6 electrons left that will stay on their own outer shells.
 The outcome for the bonding is shown below.

 Picture